vishnuMohanan01/susan/README.md

 # susan
-An invisible daemon.
+An invisible daemon to take care of a particular classified task.
 Name inspired from Susan Storm.